The 20 Best Acute Intermittent Porphyria Doctors Near Me in Chicago, IL

 English

 Arminio Surucci is a primary care provider, practicing in Internal Medicine in Lincolnwood, Illinois.
 Dr. Surucci is rated as an Experienced provider by MediFind in the treatment of Acute Intermittent Porphyria.
-His top areas of expertise are Acute Cystitis, Porphyria, Acute Intermittent Porphyria, and Acute Hepatic Porphyria (AHP).
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Acute Cystitis, Porphyria, Acute Intermittent Porphyria, and Acute Hepatic Porphyria (AHP).
+Dr. Surucci is board certified in American Board Of Internal Medicine.

 Experienced in Acute Intermittent Porphyria